 Renin, also called angiotensinogenase, is an enzyme involved in the renin–angiotensin aldosterone system (RAAS), which regulates the body’s water balance and blood pressure level.
 The system regulates the extracellular volume in the blood plasma, lymph and interstitial fluid, as well as controlling constriction of the arteries and blood vessels.

 Renin was first discovered by a physiology researchers Robert Tigerstedt and Per Bergman from the Karolinska Institute in Stockholm.
 They described and named the enzyme in 1898.
-The renin precursor protein is made up of 406 amino acids with a pre- and a pro-segment carrying 20 and 46 amino acids, respectively.
-Mature renin contains 340 amino acids and has a mass of 37 kDa.
+The renin precursor protein is made up of 406 amino acids and possesses a pre- and a pro-segment made up of 20 and 46 amino acids, respectively.
+The mature form of the enzyme contains 340 amino acids and has a mass of 37 kDa.

-The peptide hormone is secreted by the kidney from specialized cells called granular cells of the juxtaglomerular apparatus.
+This peptide hormone is secreted by the kidneys from specialized cells called granular cells found in the juxtaglomerular apparatus.
 The secretion of renin is stimulated by the following three factors:

-- 2) A decrease in sodium chloride levels in the ultra-filtrate of the nephron.
-This flow is measured by the macula densa of the juxtaglomerular apparatus.
+- When a decrease in sodium chloride (salt) is detected in the kidney by the macula densa in the juxtaglomerular apparatus.